1. Strengthen Economic Development

 2. Quality of Life in our Neighborhoods

 As a mother raising two young boys in Lowell, I am deeply invested in making our City a safe, vibrant, and comfortable place for all families.
 I want to ensure our children have access to protected green spaces, safe streets and walkable neighborhoods.
+This includes fixing our sidewalks, supporting projects that will calm traffic and reduce speeding on our streets, improving our parks, and supporting public safety workers like fire, police and EMS.

 3. Public Health and Safety